nguyenvk/drafts/Readme.md

 1. number - applied to an INPUT[text] element.
 The round of a selection.
 1. selection - applied to an INPUT[text] element.
 The selection/position of the draft.
 The selection value to use when creating a draft position using FORM.class="selection-add".
 The selection value to use when removing a draft position using FORM.class="selection-remove".The selection value to use when updating a draft position using FORM.class="selection-update".
 The search value to use when searching draft selection using FORM.class="draft-search".
 1. team - applied to an INPUT[text] element.
 The team of a selection.
-1. year-end - applied to an INPUT[text] element.
-The year of the last desired draft.
-A search value to use when searching draft values using FORM.class="draft-search".
-1. year-start - applied to an INPUT[text] element.
-The year of the first desired draft.
-A search value to use when searching draft values using FORM.class="draft-search".

 Rel Attribute Values